pastcompute/seeunleashed/README.md

 ### Prototype Bugs

 * The auto complete drop down is not reducing the number of schools.
 This is a key feature that isnt working!
-* The recycle center data is not linked to the school, I ran out of time :-(

 ### Developer Instructions